-Finding inspiration for your business’ Instagram can be challenging, but maybe the inspiration you need can come from learning to navigate and maximize Instagram to the best of your ability.
+Finding inspiration for your business’s Instagram can be challenging, but maybe the inspiration you need can come from learning to navigate and maximize Instagram to the best of your ability.

-When coming up with your posts, be sure to brainstorm and collectively come up with a style that will resonate with your audience and reflect your brand.
+When coming up with your posts, be sure to brainstorm and collectively choose a style that will resonate with your audience and reflect your brand.

 While there are over 20 filters to choose from, be consistent.
-Pick 1 or 2 to apply to all of your posts.
+Pick one or two to apply to all of your posts.
 Aesthetics naturally draw people in, whether it’s the look of a new pair of shoes or the colors in a photograph.
-If your filters appear random and messy, it makes users feel they’re interacting with a messy, unorganized account, and they are less likely to keep scrolling and following you.
-Obviously, not an ideal reflection of a business.
+If your filters appear random and messy, it makes users feel like they’re interacting with a messy, unorganized account, and they are less likely to keep scrolling and following you.
+Obviously not an ideal reflection of a business.

-From the epic to the everyday moments, Instagram is the place to tell your brand’s story, as well as an opportunity to gain business in a more personal way.
+From the epic to the everyday moments, Instagram is the place to tell your brand’s story as well as an opportunity to gain business in a more personal way.
 Instagram for business isn’t just posting a photo; it’s much deeper than that.
-Choosing between 1 or 2 types of content is a decision some businesses fail to take seriously.
+Choosing between one or two types of content is a decision some businesses fail to take seriously.

 Instagram offers various visual options that will help optimize your feed for audience members.
 Understanding these options is the key to becoming successful on Instagram.

-Photo vs. video.
 Deciding whether your business would benefit more from videos or photos will give you more direction for your Instagram strategy.
-For example, if your business sells a product, it could be more beneficial to post videos of real people using your product, or “how-to” videos.
+For example, if your business sells a product, it could be more beneficial to post videos of real people using your product or “how-to” videos.

 Since Instagram is a visual tool, it’s easier to be personal.
 The more personal the post, the more your followers feel they have a genuine connection with your business.